PharmaLedger-IMI/hyperledger-anchoring-demo/README.md

 **1. Containers** <br/>

-Contains the source code and container files for AnchorAPI, AnchorChainCode snd Hyperledger Fabric.
+Contains the source code and container files for AnchorAPI and Hyperledger Fabric.

 **2. Kubernetes**<br/>